necsay/enc28j60wol/README.md

 Unfortunately ENC28j60 libraries are not capable of handling HTTPS traffic as of yet hence why both approaches require HTTP connection.

+What to do:
+1) Will share PHP/MySQL website for remote server approach, function wise it's complete but needs some polishing.